LaPerm: Description

-The LaPerm is in many ways a cat of moderation with no extremes and is still true to its original type.
-It does however have an unusual coat.
-The breed standard describes a muscular foreign-type body, which is medium in size with longish legs and neck.
-The head is a modified wedge with rounded contours and a muzzle which is slightly broad of the wedge.
-In profile, the straight nose leads into a break between the eyes up to a flattish forehead.
-LaPerms also have rather broad noses, flared ears, and medium-large almond-shaped eyes.
+The LaPerm is described as a moderate breed with no extreme features, while retaining its original type.
+The coat, however, is distinctive.
+The breed standard describes a medium-sized, muscular foreign-type body with relatively long legs and neck.
+The head is a modified wedge with rounded contours and a muzzle slightly broader than the wedge.
+In profile, the nose is straight, with a break between the eyes leading to a slightly flat forehead.
+LaPerms also have a broad nose, flared ears, and medium to large almond-shaped eyes.

-Like other rexes, all colors and patterns are acceptable, although tabbies, reds and torties are quite common due to their origins.
-Also, the unusual colors from the early days of the breed have been selected for, so lilac, chocolate and colorpoints are popular.
-Newer varieties such as ticked tabbies, shades and darker points are also being bred.
+Like other rex breeds, all colors and patterns are acceptable.
+Tabbies, reds, and tortoiseshell patterns are common, reflecting the breed's origins.
+Some less common colors seen in the breed's early days were later selected for, including lilac, chocolate, and colorpoint.
+Recognized patterns include ticked tabby, shaded patterns, and pointed varieties; the LaPerm is also showable in the Karpati pattern.

-The coat itself is described as having a textured feel.
-It is not silky, having a certain drag on the hand like mohair.
-It is usually soft, although the shorthairs will have more texture to their coats.
-The coat is loose and springy and stands away from the body with no thick undercoat.
-The coat varies according to the season and the maturity of the cat but is essentially wavy or curly with the longest and most defined curls in the ruff and on the neck.
-There is also longer curly fur inside the ears, tufts at the ear tips and "ear muffs", or longer, silky hair on the backs of the ears.
-The longhairs have a curly plumed tail while the shorthairs have tails rather like bottle brushes, and both have long curled whiskers.
-The coat sometimes falls into a natural parting along the back.
+The coat is described as having a textured feel rather than a silky one, with a slight “drag” to the touch, similar to mohair.
+It is usually soft, although shorthairs tend to have a crisper texture than longhairs.
+The coat is loose and springy and stands away from the body, without a thick undercoat.
+Coat length and fullness can vary with the season and the maturity of the cat, but the coat is essentially wavy or curly, with the longest and most defined curls often seen in the ruff and around the neck.
+There may also be longer curly fur inside the ears, tufts at the ear tips, and longer, silky hair on the backs of the ears (“ear muffs”).
+Longhairs have a curly, plumed tail, while shorthairs have tails sometimes described as bottlebrush-like, and both have long, curled whiskers.
+The coat may also form a natural parting along the back.